Stairs. Entry group. Materials. Doors. Locks. Design

 • vegetables and fruits not damaged by pests are stored longer, their presentation is much better;

-• magnesium, which is part of dolomite, forms a sufficient amount of chlorophyll necessary for photosynthesis.
+• Magnesium, which is part of dolomite, forms a sufficient amount of chlorophyll necessary for photosynthesis.

-When to fertilize
+When to Apply Fertilizer

 Dolomite flour: video

-The macroelement also affects the taste and nutritional characteristics of fruits, promotes uniform ripening.
-Fruits that have received carbonates in sufficient quantities withstand storage well.
+The macroelement also affects the taste and nutritional characteristics of fruits and promotes uniform ripening.

 On light soils - sandstones and sandy loams - magnesium and calcium behave mobilely.
-Every year, up to 8 g of magnesium is washed out with rains.
+Every year, up to 8 g of magnesium is washed out with rain.
 To maintain redox reactions in light soil, these substances must be added additionally.

 On heavy soils, where water movement is difficult, calcium and magnesium are retained, so the deficiency is less felt.

-Therefore, how to use dolomite flour in the garden, when to apply it to the soil - in autumn or spring - must be decided based on the characteristics of the soil itself.
+Therefore, how to use dolomite flour in the garden, when to add it to the soil - in autumn or spring - must be decided based on the characteristics of the soil itself.
 Check it for acidity first.

-Checking the soil for acidity
+Testing soil for acidity

 • using a pH meter;